honeMVB/Webpage2PDF-Bundle/README.md

 ### How to Set Up and Use WebPage2PDF Bundle

-1.  bash pip install pdfkit PyPDF2(Linux users may need to install tkinter—often via your package manager, e.g., sudo apt-get install python3-tk.)
+1.  pip install pdfkit PyPDF2   (Linux users may need to install tkinter—often via your package manager, e.g., sudo apt-get install python3-tk.)

 2.  **Install wkhtmltopdf:**Download and install wkhtmltopdf from wkhtmltopdf.org/downloads.html.The tool’s default path assumes: